fnatte/laravel-cas/README.md

 *teuz/laravel-cas* is a CAS authentication package for Laravel 4.

-** Please be aware that this package is in very alpha and not very well tested! **
+**Please be aware that this package is in a early development stage and is not very well tested!**

 ## Installation